-DART CREATOR INTRODUCTION
+DART STUDIO INTRODUCTION

-The DART system uses realistic 3D graphics and video to simulate a firing range or scenario that police officers may experience in their jobs.
-DART Creator comes bundled with every DART system and is used to create the courses of fire which are used in DART Range.
+DART uses realistic 3D graphics and video to simulate a firing range or scenario that law enforcement officers may experience in their jobs.
+DART Studio is used to create the courses of fire which are used in DART Range.

-DART Creator is similar in many respects to DART Studio, an optional upgrade to DART Creator.
-However, DART Studio includes advanced features that allow it to create courses with multiple targets and props that enable training to go beyond the basic qualification courses that can be designed with DART Creator.
+DART Studio is similar in many respects to DART Creator but includes advanced features that allow it to create courses with multiple targets and props that enable training to go beyond the basic qualification courses which can be developed in DART Creator.

-Program Interface and Screen Layout
+The Program Interface and Screen Layout

-The DART Creator screen (also referred to as the user interface or UI) is divided into four sections: the info bar, navigation panel, command panel, and menu bar.
+The DART Studio screen (also referred to as the user interface or UI) is divided into four sections: the info bar, navigation panel, command panel, and the menu bar.